kyleko1234/myEasyLedger/rest_api/Documentation/Person/Contents/The Person Object.md

 String representing the locale for the user's language setting.
 A list of supported locales can be found [[Easy Ledger#Currently supported locales|here]].

 - **currentOrganizationId (optional`Long`)**<br/>
 The current organization that the user is viewing information or making edits for.
 This should be an organization that the user belongs to; otherwise any requests involving organizationId will likely return an unauthorized exception.
 This field can be null!
 It is suggested that the default behavior of a client is to treat this field as organizations[0].id if this field is null.
+This field may not point to an organization that actually exist!
+Ensure that the client handles this behavior in some way.

 - **appearance (`String` 16)**<br/>
 The user's preferred color scheme.
 Three options are valid: `'system'`, `'light', and 'dark'`.
 The `'system'` option changes the color scheme based on the user's system preferences; the other two are self explanatory.
 If an invalid option is given here, the app should default to system appearance.